How DevReins compares

 Every tool on this list has a clear strength.
 Here's when to reach for each one.

-If you run Claude Code, Codex CLI, Gemini CLI, or Aider and want to approve tool calls, read live transcripts, and intervene from your phone while away from your desk, Pocketpane is the only tool built specifically for this workflow.
-It also bundles a terminal, file browser, Git viewer, and dev-server preview — all optimized for a 6-inch screen.
+If you run Claude Code, Codex CLI, Gemini CLI, or Aider and want to approve tool calls, read live transcripts, and intervene from your phone while away from your desk — DevReins is the tool that pairs agent supervision with the machine itself: terminal, file browser, Git viewer, and dev-server preview, all optimized for a 6-inch screen and self-hosted end to end.
+The chat-layer tools stop where the machine starts; that's the ground DevReins is built on.

 Termius — best-in-class mobile SSH client